 In a T&M arrangement, you’re paying for someone’s time in the form of an hourly rate and can usually direct how that time is spent pretty easily.
 It’s typically much harder to change direction in a fixed price arrangement – there’s usually negotiation with the vendor to work out the specifics and a price tag associated with the change.
 There are ways to build flexibility into a fixed price contract to handle the things that always come up during the course of a project, but in general, a T&M arrangement will provide more flexibility than a fixed price arrangement.

 Picking the right contract type is an important factor in the overall success of your project.
-Choose wisely knowing the strengths and weaknesses of each type and how they relate to your project.
+Choose wisely knowing the strengths and weaknesses of each type and how they relate to your software development project.

 What other factors are important to determining the right contract type?
 Which type of contract do you use more and why?